 - All leases prepared after the adoption of the policy commit occupiers to observe any environmental regulations.
 Any problems are referred to the Board.

 The activities of the Company are carried out in a responsible manner, taking into account the social impact.

 The Strategic report, (incorporating the Chairman’s statement, Investment Manager’s report, Portfolio, Principal risks and uncertainties and Business model and strategy) was approved by the Board of Directors and signed on its behalf by:

 We confirm that we have issued an unqualified opinion on the full financial statements of Custodian REIT plc.
-Our audit report on the full financial statements sets out the following risks of material misstatement which had the greatest effect on our audit strategy; the allocation of resources in our audit; and directing the efforts of the engagement team, together with how our audit responded to those risks and the key observations arising from our work:
+Our audit report on the full financial statements sets out the following key audit matters which had the greatest effect on our audit strategy; the allocation of resources in our audit; and directing the efforts of the engagement team, together with how our audit responded to those key audit matters and the key observations arising from our work: